cesarOchoa90/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?

+ANSWER= ONE-TO-MANY

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+answer == "IT REPRESENTS THAT THE ITS NOT NULL"

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+ANSWER =  "IT HAS 3 FOREGINS KEYS"

 ##### ER Diagram upload